Benjamin Bimpong Donkor: 2008 Elections

 Donkor was re-elected as the Member of parliament for the Hemang Lower Denkyira constituency in the 2008 Ghanaian General elections.
 He thus represented the constituency for the second time in the 5th parliament of the 4th republic of Ghana.
 He was elected with 7,067votes out of 20,024 total valid votes cast.
 This was equivalent to 35.29% of the total valid votes cast.
-He was elected over Godfred Appiah of the People's National Convention, Foster Joseph Andoh of the National Democratic Congeress, Osei Heyman of the Convention People's Party and Bright Wireko-Brobby an independent candidate.
+He was elected over Godfred Appiah of the People's National Convention, Foster Joseph Andoh of the National Democratic Congress, Osei Heyman of the Convention People's Party and Bright Wireko-Brobby an independent candidate.
 These obtained 1.17%, 28.46%, 2.16% and 32.92% of the total valid votes cast respectively.
 Donkor was re-elected on the ticket of the New Patriotic Party.
 His constituency was a part of 8constituencies won by the New Patriotic Party in the Central region in that elections.
 In all, the New Patriotic Party won a total 107 parliamentary seats in the 5th parliament of the 4th republic of Ghana.